This post contains affiliate links. Thank you for supporting Mom’s Dinner at no cost to you!

 Most of the time I give you ideas to change up the recipe at hand.
 On this one I recommend keeping most of the ingredients pretty much the same.
 But, here are a few little things you could change to suit your taste buds:

 - Not a fan of rosemary?
 Try adding dried or fresh thyme or oregano in its place.

 - The peas and corn are negotiable.
 If you like corn more than peas, double up the corn and leave the peas out – and vice versa.

-- If you prefer a thicker stew-like consistency, add a little cornstarch slurry to thicken the broth AFTER the soup has completed cooking: After the soup has cooked and you have released the pressure, turn the Instant Pot back saute mode.
-Mix 1 tablespoon cornstarch with 1 tablespoon cold water, stir it well so there are no clumps remaining.
+- If you prefer a thicker stew-like consistency, add a little cornstarch slurry to thicken the broth AFTER the soup has completed cooking: Mix 1 tablespoon cornstarch with 1 tablespoon cool water, stir it well so there are no clumps remaining.
 Add the cornstarch slurry to the soup, stir, and wait 5 minutes.
 If you still want the soup a little thicker repeat the process again until it reaches your desired consistency.